namshi/namshi.github.com/source/_posts/2014-06-07-reconfi-declarative-javascript-configurations.markdown

 {% endraw %}
 {% endcodeblock %}

-I think we're also gonna look into porting the same to PHP (another big player in our stack) so...stay tuned!
+We're probably gonna look into porting the same to
+PHP (another big player in our stack) so...stay tuned!